VinsintQ/ITSE476/README.md

 If you have feedback, need support, or have any inquiries, feel free to open an issue in our [issue tracker](https://github.com/VinsintQ/ITSE476/issues).

 ---

-This structure covers all essential points and follows the same organized layout as the reference car rental system.
-You can now create links to the respective GitHub files as you build the project!